 In school, my friend, Dave (David Gay), helped me with my topology classes; and, later, he "talked math" with me, while I was puzzling over the unsolved problem, "Do surgery links fiber 3-manifolds?".
 I solved it and, after I graduated, Dave and I created Euclid Lab - a mathematics research lab with "outreach to all" as a side mission.

-Lately, I've participated in workshops in philosophy of physics, philosophy of science, metaphysics, logic, fundamentality and grounding . . . . . . . .
+Lately, I've participated in workshops in philosophy of physics, science, logic, language and information, metaphysics, fundamentality and grounding . . . . . . . .

 In the next year (or so), I plan to begin doctoral study.